spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/80-deploy-k8s-cluster.md

 ##  Terraform

 The [Spectro Cloud Terraform](https://registry.terraform.io/providers/spectrocloud/spectrocloud/latest/docs) provider enables you to create and manage Palette resources in a codified manner by leveraging Infrastructure as Code (IaC).
+Some notable reasons why you would want to utilize IaC are:

+- The ability to automate infrastructure.

+- Improved collaboration in making infrastructure changes.

+- Self-documentation of infrastructure through code.

-There are many reasons why you would want to utilize IaC.
-A few reasons worth highlighting are: the ability to automate infrastructure, improve collaboration related to infrastructure changes, self-document infrastructure through codification, and track all infrastructure in a single source of truth.
+- Allows tracking all infrastructure in a single source of truth.

 If want to become more familiar with Terraform, we recommend you check out the [Terraform](https://developer.hashicorp.com/terraform/intro) learning resources from HashiCorp.